Impact of Node Speed on Throughput of Energy-Constrained Mobile Networks with Wireless Power Transfer: Concluding Remarks

 In this paper, we determined the impact of node speed on the throughput of an energy-constrained mobile network where WPT-enabled apparatuses, known as WCSs, are deployed and recharge nodes within their charging regions.
 There are two distinct energy provision patterns according to node speed difference.
 A slow-moving node outside a WCS's charging region waits a long time for energy supply from WCSs, whereas one inside the charging region recharges its battery consistently.
 On the other hand, a fast-moving node enables energy to be delivered from a WCS within a short interval.
 Such a node receives energy in a regular manner, contrary to the slow-moving node.
 The analytic and numerical results showed that this distinct energy-provisioning process yields a throughput difference between slow- and fast-moving users when the battery capacity is finite and the network is sparse.
 On the other hand, if the battery capacity of a node is large enough to save sufficient energy from WCSs or the network becomes denser, the difference between the two sets of results disappears.
 These findings provide some guidelines for mobile network architectures with WPT such as IoT.
 First, the charging opportunity of each node should be prioritized according to moving speed.
 Once a slow-moving node leaves a charging region, it will require a long amount of time until it visits the charging region again, and a WCS should recharge its battery until it is full.
 On the other hand, a fast-moving node does not need to charge its battery preferentially because it can re-enter the charging region within a short interval.
 Second, installing WCSs in sparse regions with high mobility, such as motorways, is an efficient energy-provisioning strategy.
 By exploiting the fast moving speed of vehicles, these WCSs deliver energy to mobile nodes in a regular pattern.
 In dense regions, on the other hand, the distinct energy provisioning coming from the node speed difference disappears and only the ratio of density between nodes and WCSs determines the throughput performance.

 A weakness of this study is the simple mobility model where each node moves without preference.
 In a real network, on the other hand, users are likely to visit some popular places frequently, resulting in an energy supply shortage due to the relatively high node density in the area.
 Further work should therefore involve user preference and verify its impact on throughput.
 Another extension of this work is to inform users of the locations of WCSs.
-This attracts users with low residual energy to a charging region, providing energy in an efficient manner.
 Moreover, considering the economic aspect of WCSs is another interesting avenue for future research.